 Indeed, starting in March, we will have a new section on our website called “Beast of The Week”.

 Every week, we will interview an amateur athlete that is making an impact in his sport.
-This will allow athletes that we rarely hear about to tell us what their motivations are and how they are working on a daily basis to make their respective sport better.
+This will allow athletes that we rarely hear about to tell us what their motivations are and how they are working on a daily basis to make their respective sport better, wheter they wax their body, what supplements they use or how often they cut their hair and what shampoo they use.
 If you would like to be featured in our “Best of the Week” section or again think your friend or coach should, Contact us here, and provide their name and Facebook profile/personal website so we can get in touch with them.

 This is now the moment you have all been waiting for (drum roll!), here is the list of the